openshift/openshift-origin-design/designs/virtualization/4.6/Next-run-configuration/Next-run-configuration.md

 ![Edit Flavor modal w inline alert that lets user clear change they made](img/Edit.png)

-If they will choose to clear changes - that action will remove the changes they have made,  the current settings will stay the same and the users will return to the details view.
+If they will choose to clear the changes - that action will remove all the changes they have made and the user will return to the VM details view.

 ![Clear changes modal](img/ClearChanges2.png)

-In case of multiple pending changes, the inline alert on the Details page will say 'Clear all changes' and the modal will include a list of all the changes.
+In case of multiple pending changes, the inline alert on the Details page will say 'Clear all changes' and the modal will include a list of all the changes that will be cleared.

 ## Disks and NICS examples